nclowell/RAD_scallops/Seminar/goodenough.md

 - Decompose programs into functions
 - Be ruthless about eliminating duplication
 - Give functions and variables meaningful names
-- Make dependencies an drequirements explicit
+- Make dependencies and rrequirements explicit
 - Do not comment and uncomment sections of code to control a program's behavior
 - Provide a simple example or test data set
 - Submit code to a reputable DOI-issuing repository